Steiner students smiling while sitting at desks

 Your donation will help safeguard our books and support Yiddish literature and culture for future generations.

 Each month, the Yiddish Book Center asks a member of our staff or a friend to select favorite stories, books, interviews, or articles from our online collections.
-This month, we’re excited to share with you picks by Maya González, the 2023–2024 Harriett and Seymour Shapiro Fellow in Bibliography.
+This month, we’re excited to share with you picks by Claire Breger-Belskythe 2023–24 translation and bibliography fellow at the Yiddish Book Center.

 Stay up to Date!